Does anyone truly believe

 The Drexel University project will promote Science, Technology, Engineering, and Mathematics (STEM) high school curriculums (sic) that are "steeped in the context of social justice."

-Know what I'd like?
-A curriculum steeped in the context of excelling at math.
+I'd like?
+A curriculum steeped in the context of

 Inquiry-based education takes quite a bit of time.
 Good luck teaching everything that needs to be taught in a course.
 As for everything else in that paragraph--learning community, developing emotional intelligence, scaffolding, cultural competency--complete and total crap.
 It just is.
 And I'm not going to pretend otherwise just because it's popular to do so, or because it would hurt someone's feelings if I don't.
 Reality doesn't care about your feelings.